xobjectz/objx/README.rst

     that only has dunder methods, so the namespace is not cluttered with method names.
 This makes storing and reading to/from json possible.

-    OBJX provides a demo bot, if you also it can connect to IRC, fetch and display RSS feeds, take todo notes, keep a shopping list and log text.
+    OBJX provides a demo bot, it can connect to IRC, fetch and display RSS feeds, take todo notes, keep a shopping list and log text.
 You can also copy/paste the service file and run it under systemd for 24/7 presence in a IRC channel.

     OBJX is Public Domain.